bj-lysermax/caffe-memory-optimization/README.md

    Mem of temporal variable is reallocate and reset in each forward and backward propagation

 ### 3. Performance
-   The peak mem cost of TrainNet after mem optimization is approximately 1/2.5 of original Caffe.
-But the time cost will go up to about 1.3 times of original Caffe.
+   The peak mem cost of TrainNet after mem optimization is approximately 1/3 of original Caffe.
+But, compared to original Caffe, the time cost will go up to about 1.3 times in single GPU mode and 2.5 times in multiple GPUs mode.